South-Windsor-High-School-Scioly/Astronomy/README.md

 # Important

-Use Google Chrome Browser only (most updated version) on a laptop to run the advanced technologies harnessed by this application
+Use Google Chrome Browser only (most updated version) on a laptop to run the advanced technologies harnessed by this application.
+Highly recommended to run Chrome in full screen mode as well to get the most out of this single page web app